GoTriangle: Founding as TTA

 Evaluation of the Wake Corridor and the Durham-Wake Corridor options continues in the background.

-The Environmental Impact Analysis for the Durham-Orange LRT project started with Scoping in 2012 and continues in 2013 with environmental monitoring, delineation of the potential project boundaries and alignment, and agency communication and coordination.

 Three public meetings in November 2013 will show the alternatives carried forward for further study in the Environmental Impact Statement phase.

+Proposed light rail

+Planning began on a new light rail project between Durham and Chapel Hill in 2013 as part of Durham and Orange County Transit Plans.
+The 17.7-mile light rail service connects the UNC Hospitals in Chapel Hill to NCCU in Durham, serving major locations in the two regions.

+The Environmental Impact Analysis for the Durham-Orange LRT project, from 2012 to 2016 with environmental monitoring, delineation of the potential project boundaries and alignment, and agency communication and coordination.

+In July 2017, GoTriangle received approval from the Federal Transit Administration to proceed from initial “Project Development” to “New Starts Engineering,” which means GoTriangle will work closely with FTA over the next few years to finalize the project design.
+Entry into the engineering phase means our region will be on track to receive over $1 billion in federal investment, which accounts for 50 percent of the total project funding, which is funded by state funding and sale taxes.

-Routes and Major Destinations
+Routes and major destinations

-GoTriangle is a regional public transportation provider, offering a wide variety of transit and vanpool services to North Carolina's Triangle Region and outlying counties.
-Regional bus and shuttle service is available to Apex, Cary, Chapel Hill, Durham, Hillsborough, RDU International Airport, Research Triangle Park, Raleigh, Wake Forest, Wendell, and Zebulon.
+GoTriangle is a regional bus service, offering a wide variety of transit and vanpool services around the Research Triangle.
+Operating service around the major cities of Durham, Raleigh, Chapel Hill, Cary, and Apex.
 GoTriangle is a supporting agency of the Special Transit Advisory Commission's work to plan for the region's transit future.
 The STAC completed its work in May 2008 and has provided its recommendations to the area's two planning organizations: Capital Area Metropolitan Planning Organization (CAMPO) and Durham-Chapel Hill-Carrboro Metropolitan Planning Organization (DCHC MPO).

-Route list
+Route List

-All GoTriangle routes operates in three categories.
-Core, Regional, and Express.

-Core routes connect major destinations at all times.
-Regional routes provides additional service to existing Core routes and/or serves farther regions outside the Triangle.